-- Patients who have a severe chronic obstructive pulmonary disease have a significant amount of air and space between the heart and the chest cavity.
+- Patients who have severe chronic obstructive pulmonary disease have a significant amount of air and space between the heart and the chest cavity.
 Airspace does not conduct ultrasound waves well.

 - In obese patients, the space between the heart and the transducers is greatly enlarged; therefore, the accuracy of the test is decreased.

 The following are the nursing interventions and nursing care considerations for a patient undergoing a normal echocardiogram: